Tax advantages through marriage

 Registered domestic partnerships are treated the same as marriages for tax purposes.
 That means you can take advantage of the same benefits, from tax brackets to allowances.

-More advice topics
+More Guide topics

 We translate your documents in a few working days